-Sarah Dodd runs the Faculty's Graduate Office and is located in C0.14.
+Amy Dittrich runs the Faculty's Graduate Office and is located in C0.14.
 She can be contacted at grad-administrator@maths.cam.ac.uk.
 The Graduate Office team is based in C0.15 and should be your first port of call for administrative matters.
-The office can supply you with forms to apply for conference funding, advice about training opportunities and submission of your thesis, and help with any other admin processes.
+The office can supply you with advice about training opportunities and submission of your thesis, and help with any other admin processes.
 This office will initiate your registration (see Section 1.5) by telling you when to start preparing your report and tracking the progress of the whole operation.
 You should also give your researcher development logs to this office each year.
 Within the Graduate Office Tessa Blackman acts as the named contact for DPMMS PhD students and can be contacted at purephd@maths.cam.ac.uk, but any member of the team will be willing to help with your enquiries.
 Specific Researcher Development questions can be emailed to researcherdevelopment@maths.cam.ac.uk.

-Department Administrator - Eva Roberts
+Department Administrator - Vivien Gruar

-Eva is the main Department Administrator.
-She is the principle contact with the Board of Graduate Studies, and Secretary of the Degree Committee.
+Vivien is the main Department Administrator.
+She is the principal contact with the Board of Graduate Studies, and Secretary of the Degree Committee.
 She can give you advice on finances available for conferences or other research activities, and later in your time here on the submission of your thesis.
-Eva can also help you understand and deal with some of the more tricky regulations.
-The administrative structure of Cambridge University has evolved over 800 years and is complex: Eva is your best guide.
+Vivien can also help you understand and deal with some of the more tricky regulations.
+The administrative structure of Cambridge University has evolved over 800 years and is complex: Vivien is your best guide.
 Her office is C1.20, and you can email her under dpmmssec@dpmms.cam.ac.uk.